Code of Conduct

 Basketball’s Code of Conduct, Basketball Victoria’s Inclusion Resources and Basketball Australia’s Member Protection Policies.

-Bushrangers Basketball strongly believes that experiences and expressions of gender can be diverse and that participation should be grounded in equity and equal opportunity.
-Bushrangers Basketball is a sports club seeking to increase the participation of LGBTIQA+ players who are seeking a safe space to play basketball and connect with their community.
+BSA strongly believes that experiences and expressions of gender can be diverse and that participation should be grounded in equity and equal opportunity.
+BSA is a sports club seeking to increase the participation of LGBTIQA+ folk who are seeking a safe space to play sport and connect with their community.

-Therefore, Bushrangers Basketball supports athletes competing in the gender category they affirm, regardless of the sex classification that was assigned to them at birth.
-Bushrangers Basketball will consider the eligibility guidelines set out in this document to ensure a fair and equitable playing field for all participants, employees and players.
-Bushrangers Basketball will endeavour for these policies to be adopted by Basketball Victoria and Basketball Australia.
+Therefore, BSA supports athletes competing in the gender category they affirm, regardless of the sex classification that was assigned to them at birth.
+BSA will consider the eligibility guidelines set out in this document to ensure a fair and equitable playing field for all participants, employees and participants.

 7. Participant Eligibility Criteria

-All players shall be allowed to participate in any Bushrangers Basketball community sanctioned event or social basketball game in alignment with their gender identity.
+All participants shall be allowed to participate in any BSA community sanctioned event in alignment with their gender identity.

 This is irrespective of the sex classification listed on their birth certificate, driver’s license, government documentation or whether they have undergone any medical or surgical intervention.